J. C. D. Clark

 Jonathan Charles Douglas Clark (born 28 February 1951) is a British historian of both British and American history.

+Early life

+Jonathan Charles Douglas Clark was born on 28 February 1951.
 He received his undergraduate degree at Downing College, Cambridge.
-Having previously held posts at Peterhouse, Cambridge and All Souls College, Oxford into 1996, he has since held the Joyce C. and Elizabeth Ann Hall Distinguished Professorship of British History at the University of Kansas.
+Having previously held posts at Peterhouse, Cambridge, and All Souls College, Oxford, until 1996; he has since held the Joyce C. and Elizabeth Ann Hall Distinguished Professorship of British History at the University of Kansas.

 Writings

-Clark began as a leading revisionist historian of 17th- and 18th- century British history.
+Clark began as a revisionist historian of 17th- and 18th- century British history.
 He is known for arguing against both the Marxist and Whiggish interpretations of the late 17th and 18th centuries.
 Instead, Clark emphasises the unities and coherences of the period between 1660 and 1832.
-It was he who dubbed it the "long eighteenth century", a periodisation that is now widely accepted in historical academia.
 Clark maintains the period was one of Anglican-aristocratic hegemony, marked by popular acceptance of the monarchy and the Church of England as symbols of national unity.
-This edifice was characterised by the dominance of an aristocratic-gentry oligarchy and a sense of national identity (preceding 19th-century nationalism), which was firmly underpinned by a shared history and religious allegiance.
+He characterised this edifice as one dominated by an aristocratic-gentry oligarchy and a sense of national identity (preceding 19th-century nationalism), which was firmly underpinned by a shared history and religious allegiance.
 In Clark's model, Britons embraced the official entrenchment of these parameters, which was challenged primarily by religious dissent.

-In his first work, The Dynamics of Change, Clark attempted to explain how the two-party system of Queen Anne's reign, described by Geoffrey Holmes in British Politics in the Age of Anne, was transformed into the more fluid system of George III's reign that was uncovered by Lewis Namier in The Structure of Politics at the Accession of George III.
+In his first work, The Dynamics of Change (1982), Clark attempted to explain how the two-party system of Queen Anne's reign, described by Geoffrey Holmes in British Politics in the Age of Anne (1967), was transformed into the more fluid system of George III's reign that was uncovered by Lewis Namier in The Structure of Politics at the Accession of George III (1929).
 Clark argued that the Tory and Whig parties survived Anne's death in 1714 until the political crisis of March 1754 – June 1757 caused the realignment of British politics, which produced the political groupings that George III inherited in 1760.

 Clark's Revolution and Rebellion, published in 1986, is a study of the historiography of 17th- and 18th- century English history.
 He categorised historians into "Old Hat" (Whig–Liberal), "Old Guard" (Marxist), and "Class of '68" (modern radical) schools, all of whom he criticised as mistaken.
-Clark reiterated his belief in the central position of religion in the conflicts of these centuries: he argued that it was those who cared most about religion who had caused Parliament to play a more active role in the years before the Civil War.
+Clark reiterated his belief in the central position of religion in the conflicts of these centuries: he argued that it was those who cared most about religion who had caused parliament to play a more active role in the years before the Civil War.
 Jacobitism, in Clark's view, was important in the 18th century because it was the only realistic (because it was non-secular) alternative to Hanoverian rule.
 The disappearance of the Jacobite alternative during the Seven Years' War, Clark maintained, led to the consolidation of the Anglican and monarchic confessional state.